TwilioDevEd/browser-calls-node/README.md

    See [Twilio Account Settings](#twilio-account-settings) to locate the necessary environment variables.

-4. Run the application.
+4. Start MongoDB.

-   Make sure MongoDB is running before starting the application.
+   This app requires MongoDB to be running.
 See how to start the MongoDB service on [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#start-mongodb-community-edition-as-a-windows-service), [MacOS](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#run-mongodb-community-edition), or [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/) (choose your Linux distribution and then see "Run MongoDB Community Edition" in the installation instructions).

-   Once MongoDB is running, you can start the application.
+5. Run the application.

    ```bash
    npm start